squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 :octicons-beaker-24: Experimental ·
 [:octicons-heart-fill-24:{: .tx-heart } Insiders only][8]{: .tx-insiders }

-When _search highlighting_ is activated and a user clicks on a search result, Material for MkDocs will highlight all occurrences after following the link.
+When _search highlighting_ is enabled and a user clicks on a search result, Material for MkDocs will highlight all occurrences after following the link.
 It can be enabled via `mkdocs.yml` with: